Anthony_Nolan_Patients_&_Families_100617_0574

 • your age and general health.

 Some conditions can be managed through non-curative treatments such as regular blood transfusions – especially if you have a blood disorder.
-If you have a blood cancer you might be given chemotherapy or radiotherapy in the first instance to get your body into remission.
+If you have a blood cancer you might be given chemotherapy or radiotherapy first, to stop abnormal cells growing and dividing.
+When they stop growing and dividing, this is called being in remission.

-Your medical team will be able to give you specific and personalised advice about your own situation.
+Your medical team will be able to give you specifics about your situation, which will be personalised to you.

 What is chemotherapy?